 A small satellite communications device with a Molex connector in a small form factor for easy use in solutions with limited space.
 This enables the 9603 to be utilized with a broader range of settings, making worldwide communications more convenient for even more clients!

-The RockBLOCK 9603 is the smaller version of the standard RockBLOCK product.
-It has the same capabilities, but is specifically designed to be as small and light as possible.
-The RockBLOCK 9603 is targeted primarily at systems integrators and product developers where space inside your enclosure is at a premium.
+The RockBLOCK 9603 is a scaled-down version of the RockBLOCK product.
+It has the same capabilities as the original, but it was created with the goal of being as tiny and light as possible.
+The RockBLOCK 9603 is designed for systems integrators and product developers who need to save space inside their enclosure.

 Iridium SBD (Short Burst Data) Airtime Service Plans for IOT & M2M SBD

 How do I control the sleep pin?
 The sleep signal is internally pulled high on the RockBLOCK and RockBLOCK+ products, so you can leave it disconnected if you want to leave the modem 'awake' all of the time.

 To turn 'off' the modem, pull the line to ground.

 Unit refuses to give me data using the SBDRT command?
 If you are using the SBDRT command, and the modem appears to 'hang' when you issue the command, it is probably due to flow control configuration.
 The default state for the RockBLOCK and RockBLOCK+ units has flow control turned ON in the modem.
 When running in 3-wire serial mode, flow control should be turned OFF, which will ensure you get responses to your requests.
 Use the command AT&K0 at the start of your command sequence.
 This turns flow control off, and should solve the problem.